jonbnewman/mobx-store-provider/README.md

 Testing a React app that uses _mobx-state-tree_ and _mobx-store-provider_ is easy.

-Here are a couple examples, notably using [Jest](https://jestjs.io/) and [react-testing-library](https://github.com/testing-library/react-testing-library):
+Here are a couple examples, using [Jest](https://jestjs.io/) and [react-testing-library](https://github.com/testing-library/react-testing-library):

 ```javascript
 // MyTests.tests.jsx